CopperEgg/copperegg-ruby/README.md

 metric_group.save
 ```

 If a metric group by the same name already exists, that one will rather than creating a new one.
-For example:
+In addition, if the metric group was previously removed it will be restored.

 ```ruby
 metric_group2 = CopperEgg::MetricGroup.new(:name => "my_new_metric_group", :label => "New Group Version 2", :frequency => 60)